xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/ci_pi_power/index.md

 ---
-title: "On the power properties of Stoye (2009)’s confidence intervals"
+title: "On the Power Properties of Confidence Sets for Parameters with Interval Identified Sets"
 # authors:
 # - joint with Jose Luis Montiel Olea
 # tags: